Welcome to the new KidsHealth website! See what is new.

 But, these diseases still exist in other countries.

-Protecting those who can't have immunisations
+Protecting those who can't have vaccination

 Epidemics in Aotearoa New Zealand